Creamy Vegan Tomato Soup

 • Don’t Forget Dairy-Free Grilled Cheese – A classic combo!
 Before satisfying your hunger with soup, make a sandwich filled with gooey vegan cheese and grilled to perfection.
 Add a slice of fresh garden tomato and a leaf of lettuce and you’ll be golden!

-• Boost With a Bean Burger – If grilled cheese is not your go-to, you can bulk up your bowl with a bunful of barbecue bean burger.
+• Boost With a Bean Burger – If grilled cheese is not your go-to, you can bulk up your bowl with a bun-ful of barbecue black bean burger.
 Substantial and satisfying, this burger might just become your soup’s best friend.

 • Call Up a Caprese Salad – Prepare a pretty salad plate with a bounty of baby spinach, fresh basil, and chunks of vegan mozzarella cheese.
 Drizzle with olive oil, balsamic vinegar, and season with salt and pepper.
-Such a great side to your rich, tomato soup.
+(Check out our dairy-free caprese sandwich if you love these flavors together!)

-Creamy tomato soup in a bowl topped with croutons, fresh basil leaves, and cracked black pepper.
+Creamy vegan tomato soup in a bowl topped with croutons, fresh basil leaves, and cracked black pepper.

-Creamy tomato soup from canned tomatoes in a bowl with croutons, basil leaves, cracked black pepper.
+Creamy vegan tomato soup in a bowl with croutons, basil leaves, and cracked black pepper.

-If you try this Creamy Tomato Soup From Canned Tomatoes recipe, let us know what you think by leaving a comment and rating below!
-We’d love to hear about your favorite vegan sheet pan dinners.
-Be sure to follow along on PinterestInstagram and Facebook for even more vegan recipe inspiration.
+If you try this creamy Vegan Tomato Soup recipe, please leave a star rating and let me know what you think in the comments below!
+I love reading your comments!
+We’d love to hear about your favorite vegan sheet pan dinners, too.

 flower icon